airdeploy/airdeploy-docs/docs/airdeploy/organizations.md

 sidebar_label: Organizations
 ---

-When you sign up for Airship, an organization is created for you.
+When you sign up for Airdeploy, an organization is created for you.
 This organization has three properties.

 - __Name__ — What the organization is called
 - __AKA__ —The code version of the name. __Editing the organization name requires a code change…__
-- __Open invitations__ — this allows other Airship users with the same domain to inherit this organization when they sign up or add this organization to their account.
+- __Open invitations__ — this allows other Airdeploy users with the same domain to inherit this organization when they sign up or add this organization to their account.

 You cannot delete this organization.